seasketch/geoprocessing/website/docs/tutorials/newproject.md

 ### Update default Geography

-Now you change the projects default geography from the world, to your new planning boundary.
+Now you will change the projects default geography from the world, to your new planning boundary.

 - Open `project/geographies.json`.
 You will see an array with one geography record called `world`.
 This is the default geography and can stay.
 You will disable its precalc and remove it as the `default-boundary`.
 Then you will add a new geography record for your `planning-boundary`.
 - Update the geographies file to the following and save it: